heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 Aggregate metrics such as turnover rate and confidence in inventories.
 This will allow developers to alert users if it looks like a product might not actually be available.
-Eg: consumption increases on Thursday, and spikes on Saturday.
-If a product is selling consistently throughout the week, and there are only a few left on Saturday morning, it's very likely by Saturday evening they won't be available anymore.
-Conversely, some products are stocked in very low levels and have very low turnover, this also has to be considered as to avoid false-positives.
+For example, on average, consumption begins to increase on Thursday, and peaks on Saturday.
+If a product is selling consistently throughout the week, and there are only a few left on Saturday morning, it's very likely that come Saturday evening it won't be available anymore.
+Conversely, some products are stocked at very low levels and have very low turnover, this also has to be considered to avoid false-positives.

 ### Intelligent Crawler